K-PaaS/application-platform-guide-eng/user_guide/application_platform/cf_cli.md

   ```
-  Inquires details of thekey of service instance.
+  Retrieve details of thekey of service instance.
   ```